 When I want to know the weather I look out of the window or up at the sky.
 That usually tells me what I need to know.

-I don’t need to fend off boredom by zapping little coloured dots.
 I can let my mind do some house-keeping.
 Allow things to settle.
 Remember some things I need to remember.
 Feel happy when I recall something someone said to make me smile.
 People watch.

 This is why I want to just do one thing at a time.